Gatsby23/imap_slam_torch/README.md

 # iMAP SLAM in PyTorch

 This is an implementation of [iMAP SLAM](https://edgarsucar.github.io/iMAP/) in PyTorch, which is a cleaned up version of [ueda0319's iMAP](https://github.com/ueda0319/iMAP_pytorch) implementation.
+This version is edited for a beginner to understand, with descriptive variable names, lots of comments, and minor tweaks.
+Hopefully this can help others to learn NERF and NERF based SLAM algorithms.
 Thanks to ueda0319 for the original implementation!
-I mostly went through refactoring, renaming for clarity, and added lots of comments as I learned through reading his code.
-Hopefully this can help others to learn NERF and NERF based SLAM algorithms.

 ![tum_test](https://github.com/ueda0319/iMAP_pytorch/wiki/imgs/teddy.gif)